High School HiCap

 Assessments

-We will also review data for referred students from other assessments,
+In addition to the Identification Portfolio we will also review data for referred students from other assessments, including:

 • Reading i-Ready Benchmark Assessment